SharifElfouly/eth2-book/book/03__eth1/08__scaling.md

 Our concerns don't end there, unfortunately.
 If `participation_cost` grow to a sufficient level, users may no longer find it feasible to participate from a home computer and may be forced to rely on already-centralized cloud infrastructure.
 Such a scenario would give cloud providers significant control over the network simply by nature of having control over the physical hardware running its nodes.

 This relationship between participation costs and centralization forms the basis of the scalability dilemma in modern blockchain systems.
 Linear increases `state_size` and `participation_cost` are ineffective long-term solutions.
-Instead, blockchains seek to find constructions that allow for *superlinear* scaling, in which `state_size` increases result in a disproportionately small increase to `participation_cost`.
+Instead, blockchains seek to find constructions that allow for *sublinear* scaling, in which `state_size` increases result in a disproportionately small increase to `participation_cost`.

 In order for `state_size` to increase more rapidly than `participation_cost`, it *must* be true that some users are not executing all transactions.
 Indeed, the basis for all superlinear scaling is that, under certain conditions, users may safely ignore a given transaction entirely.